 Decaf coffee beans are coffee beans that have undergone a decaffeination process—typically Swiss Water Process or CO2 method—to remove 97-99% of caffeine while preserving flavor compounds, making them ideal for beans offices without the jitters.

 Decaf beans aren't second-rate; they're engineered for taste retention.
 The key is the decaffeination method.
 Swiss Water Process uses only water and time, avoiding chemicals—perfect for health-focused offices.
 In my experience working with corporate clients, offices switching to these beans report 25% fewer after-lunch slumps.
+According to the Specialty Coffee Association, properly decaffeinated beans retain over 90% of their original flavor profile when fresh.

 Start by evaluating bean quality.
 Look for Arabica decaf from high-altitude farms like Colombia or Ethiopia; they hold body and acidity better than Robusta.
 Roast level matters too—medium roasts balance sweetness without bitterness post-decaf.
 We've tested this at Busy Bean Coffee with our SENSA line, where decaf blends maintain 90% of caffeinated flavor profiles in blind tests.